zangqilong198812/quicklaunchpage/_pages/privacypolicy.md

 **5.2 User Information Change:**

 You can change your personal information (including phone number, name, avatar, gender, etc.) on the APP.
-If you have any questions, you can contact us through OneClick's online service or phone service channels to help you solve the problem.
+If you have any questions, you can contact us through SnapAction's online service or phone service channels to help you solve the problem.

 **5.3 User Information Deletion**

-You can contact us through the contact information (zangqilong@gmail.com) announced on OneClick's official website, provide relevant information, and we will help you delete user information.
+You can contact us through the contact information (zangqilong@gmail.com) announced on SnapAction's official website, provide relevant information, and we will help you delete user information.
 If we stop operating or stop providing related services, we will stop the activity of continuing to collect your personal information in time, notify you of the stop of operation through a one-by-one delivery or announcement, and delete or anonymize the personal information we hold.

 We need some basic personal information to complete each business function (see this privacy policy).
 In addition: You can withdraw some authorization by unbinding, modifying personal settings, deleting relevant information, etc., or revoke authorization by closing functions.